Brighton College: Affiliated schools worldwide

 In 2010, Brighton College announced that it was "helping to set up schools in Abu Dhabi".
 This venture was a for-profit franchise operation through a company the school had set up, Brighton College International Schools Ltd, in a joint venture with a UAE property development company called Bloom Properties.
 Brendan Law, previously of Westbourne House School in Chichester, West Sussex, was named Headmaster of Brighton College Abu Dhabi in September 2010, and the school opened in September 2011.
 Law was replaced by Ken Grocott, former Head of Geography at Brighton College, in September 2012.

 Brighton College went on to open affiliate schools in Bangkok in 2016, in Singapore with Cognita in 2020, and in Hanoi in 2023 in partnership with Vietnamese conglomerate Vingroup.

 In 2023, the Prince's Gardens Preparatory School in London, UK was reopened as Brighton College Prep Kensington.
 It is owned by Cognita and is operated in partnership with Brighton College.
 This is the first time a leading independent school outside London has established a new prep school in the UK capital.
 The current Head of the school, Lois Gaffney, was appointed in 2022 from Brighton College Singapore where she was Deputy Head since 2020.
 The school teaches pupils aged 2 to 13 years old.

-The college is set to open campuses in Spain, Italy, and Portugal in 2027 to attract wealthy families fleeing high-tax Britain.
-Brighton College will establish new schools in Madrid, Rome, and Lisbon offering education for boys and girls aged three to 18, benefitting from tax-free status on fees.
-This expansion comes amid an exodus of affluent European families from the UK, with significant declines in the number of Spanish, Italian, French, Polish, and German children enrolled in British private schools.
-The initiative aims to provide a British-style education while alleviating the financial burden caused by VAT on school fees in the UK.
-This move reflects a broader trend of British private schools expanding internationally to meet global demand and offer education options for expatriate families across Europe.